Heckie75/Mipow-Playbulb-BTL201/README.md

  bgr <minutes> [<start>] [<brightness>]
                                  - schedules blue-green-red program
                                    <minutes>: runtime in minutes
-                                              best in steps of 4m
+                                              best in steps of 4m, up to 1020m
                                    <start>: starting time (optional)
                                             (hh:mm or in minutes)
                                    <brightness>: 0 - 255 (default: 255)